zpz/zpz.github.io/portfolio.md

 - <a href="{{ site.baseurl }}/gradient-boosting-tree-for-binary-classification/">Understanding Gradient Boosting Tree for Binary Classification</a>: this is an expository piece that might be of interest.

 - <a href="https://arxiv.org/abs/1409.2221">Adaptive Anchored Inversion for Gaussian random fields using nonlinear data</a>.
-This is my final academic publication:
+This is my final (and best) academic publication.

   It is a computation-intensive statistical method tackling a problem that is a longtime fundamental challenge in several disciplines.
-I conceived the approach and developed it over four years' of intense work, experiencing three or four overhauls to the methodology, each time lifting it to a new level.
+I conceived the approach and developed it over four years' of intense work, undertaking three or four overhauls to the methodology, each time lifting it to a new level.
 (Academics do not use the term "invent", but this is just that.)
 I developed several software packages along the way to implement the method.
 Results of example applications are very compelling.
-This is a piece of work I'm proud of.

   Some strategies in this work are very familiar and important to Machine Learning, including: